 If this order does not suit your needs, manually decrease the task’s priority by code, using the On task suspended action of the block.

-For more information on different ways to define resources in the Service block, see Resources.
+For more information about the different ways to define resources in the Service block, see Resources.

-The capacity of the embedded delay is set to maximum possible (as it naturally is limited with the resource pool capacity).
+The capacity of the internal Delay block is set to the maximum possible (since it is naturally limited by the capacity of the ResourcePool block).

 - Seize

-- Define the seize mode: (Alternative) resource sets or Units of the same pool.
-For more details, refer to the Resources article.
+Define the seize mode: (Alternative) resource sets or Units of the same pool.
+For more details, see Using resources.

-Expression evaluated to obtain the required number of resource units for the agent.Value type: int
+The expression evaluated to obtain the required number of resource units for the agent.Type: int

-- [Visible if Maximum capacity is not chosen]
+[Visible unless the Maximum capacity option is selected]

 Default value: 100

-Set new value dynamically: set_queueCapacity(new value) - Maximum queue capacity
+Set new value at runtime: set_queueCapacity(new value) - Maximum queue capacity

-- If the option is selected (true), the capacity of the embedded queue is maximum possible (limited to Integer.MAX_VALUE).
+If the option is selected (true), the capacity of the internal queue is maximum possible (limited to Integer.MAX_VALUE).

 Default value: false